parapluu/Concuerror/_posts/2014-06-02-poolboy-example.md

 {% highlight text %}
 Concuerror started at 02 Jun 2014 09:00:00
-Writing results in results.txt
+Writing results in concuerror_report.txt
 {% endhighlight %}

-As of the writing of this tutorial, Concuerror mainly produces a textual log, saved by default as `concuerror_report.txt`.
+Concuerror mainly produces a textual log, saved by default as `concuerror_report.txt`.
 You can specify a different filename with the `-o` option.

 ### Info messages